Azure-Samples/customer-car-reviews/src/spa/README.md

-# CarReviews
+# Car Reviews SPA Instructions

-Single page application of Car Review App.
+Here are the instructions on how to configure and build the Single Page Application of Car Review App.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.